mbhaskar1/PythonProjects/README.md

 **Machine Learning**: Various python files created while going through the Python Machine Learning 2nd Edition textbook

 **Mondrian Art Generator**: A program I created for my AP Comp Sci A class that allows you to create Mondrian Art (Run the .exe)

+**Tree Fractal**: A program that uses pygame to create tiers of a tree fractal